Last updated on March 19th, 2019

 A lot less than you’d expect.
 In general, there are two ways to make a prenup which will hold up in court:

-- Hire a lawyer to draft the agreement for you, then have another lawyer represent the other spouse.
+- Hire a lawyer to draft the agreement for one spouse, then have another lawyer read over the agreement for the other spouse.

 - Draft the prenup yourself, then have each spouse hire a lawyer to review the agreement.